-As the Macan compact sport-utility vehicle and the 918 Spyder hybrid join the product lineup, Porsche Ag said profit growth is likely to resume in 2014.
+As the Macan compact sport-utility vehicle and the 918 Spyder hybrid join the product lineup, Porsche Ag said profit growth is likely to restart in 2014.

-The brand is targeting an increase in earnings before interest and taxes next year after a jump in spending on new vehicles prevents operating profit from rising in 2013, Porsche Chief Financial Officer Lutz Meschke said.
+The luxury sports brand is forecasting an increase in earnings before interest and taxes next year after spending on new vehicles increased and started hurting the operating profit in 2013, preventing its further growth, according to Porsche Chief Financial Officer Lutz Meschke.

 “Expenses for the capacity expansion and the new model lines will be significantly higher in the second half of the year than in the first half,” Meschke said in an interview at Porsche headquarters in Stuttgart, Germany.
 Increasing profit in 2014 “is the goal.”

-Porsche accounted for 1.29 billion euros of Volkswagen’s first-half operating profit of 5.78 billion euros, making it the third-largest earnings contributor after Audi and the mass-market VW passenger-car brand.
-The division’s operating return on sales of 18% makes it one of the world’s most profitable car manufacturers.
+Porsche made up no less than 1.29 billion euros of Volkswagen’s first-half operating profit of 5.78 billion euros, allowing the luxury brand to move into the third position as the group’s earnings contributor, after Audi and the namesake VW brand.
+The division’s operating return of no less than 18% makes it one of the world’s most profitable automakers.